PDM4AR/exercises/docs/07-optimizationmilp.md

 ```

 After running the exercise, a report will be generated that shows your results (if you enabled the report generation).

+## Hints
+To model the problem notice that in the environment there are already powerful libraries to solve optimization problems.For instance, [scipy.optimize](https://docs.scipy.org/doc/scipy/reference/optimize.html) and [pulp](https://coin-or.github.io/pulp/))